quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 After generating our new key we will use the Tupelo SDK to create a new empty
 ChainTree to write our notebook entries into.
-We will pass in the new key and the _community_
+Next we will write a setDataTransaction
-we are connected to (the Tupelo TestNet) as arguments.
+to that tree which will get signed by the Tupelo TestNet.

 ```javascript
 async function createNotebook() {